GT-ARC/opaca-python-sdk/README.md

     └── requirements.txt
     ```

-2. Then add the following basic contents to the stated Files:
+2. Then add the following basic contents to these files:

     #### requirements.txt